 - Orange juice that’s sold refrigerated will only last about a week once opened.
 Make sure you store it in the refrigerator!

-- For easy portioning, flash freeze your orange juice in ice cube trays, before transferring to a larger airtight container.
+- For easy portioning, flash-freeze your orange juice in ice cube trays before transferring it to a larger airtight container.